 Household Hazardous Waste Facility

-Using the permanent HHW facility for Morris County residents is free of charge for most items.
-Residents living outside Morris County may use the facility for a $1.25 per pound fee.
+Residents living outside Morris County may use the facility for a $1.50 per pound fee.

-Eligible conditionally exempt small quantity commercial generators ("CESQGs") from inside or outside Morris County, may use the facility for a $1.25 per pound fee.
+Eligible Very Small Quantity Generators (VSQG) from inside or outside Morris County, may use the facility for a $1.50 per pound fee.
 One must call first and make an appointment and discuss the materials being delivered.
 Payments must be made by check at the time the waste is being delivered and the checks must be made payable to the MCMUA.
-Business waste materials including e-waste acceptable at the MCMUA permanent household hazardous waste facility as long as the business meets the Environmental Protection Agency requirements for being a CESQG of hazardous waste.
+Business waste materials including e-waste acceptable at the MCMUA permanent household hazardous waste facility as long as the business meets the Environmental Protection Agency requirements for being a VSQG of hazardous waste.
 To meet these requirements, the business cannot generate more than 220 lbs. of non-acutely hazardous waste or 2.2 lbs. of acutely hazardous waste in one month, or accumulate no more than 2,200 lbs. of non-acutely hazardous waste on site at any time.